-This post shares my review of Aspect Peel & Stick glass tiles in Frost, including tips on installation.
+This post shares my review of Aspect Glass Peel and Stick tiles in Frost, including tips on installation.
 Peel and stick tile is a great way to easily give a facelift to a space in your home.
-This post is sponsored by Aspect Peel & Stick Tiles.
-That means they sent me the tiles to use in my home, but I was not paid to write this post.
+Aspect sent me the tiles to use in my home, but I was not paid to write this post.
 This post also contains affiliate links.
 You can read more about that here.
-I hope you enjoy my review!!

 Earlier this spring when I emerged from my mini blogging retirement, I said I wanted to do more product reviews.
 I have done…exactly one.
 And that was the initial product review post.
 Oops.
 (To be fair, there are more in the pipeline.)

-Overview of the steps I took to install our Aspect Peel & Stick glass:
+Steps I took to install our glass Aspect Peel & Stick backsplash:

 I sketched out the design I wanted until settling on a simple stacked subway design.
 Then I measured and marked the center points and calculated where I’d need to make cuts.
 I decided to start at the bottom left.
 Start with whatever makes the most sense for your layout.